ReactiveHTML/rimmel/docs/index.md

 Dynamic sinks, on the other hand, are optimised for size and designed for convenience.
 They can take anyhing as input and figure out how to update the DOM at runtime.

-## Extensible Components (Mixins)
+## Attribute Mixins
-Mixins are an exciting by-product of dynamic sinks, which allow you to inject pretty much anything at any time (event listeners, classes, attributes, etc) into the target "host" element by means of emitting a `DOM Object`­— a plain-old object whose properties and methods represent DOM attributes and event listeners.
+Mixins are an exciting by-product of dynamic sinks, which allow you to inject pretty much anything at any time (event listeners, classes, attributes, etc) into an element by means of emitting an `Attribuend Object`­—a plain-old object whose properties and methods represent DOM attributes and event listeners to be merged in.

 <br>